tide-foundation/heimdall/README.md

 ## This repo is part of the FIRST PHASE code.
 All repos that have this message interact and use one another in some way.

 ## What is the Heimdall JS SDK?
 This Javascript SDK was built to enable developers to use Tide's authentication flows in their own apps.

-Assuming you have already implemented the .NET [vendor-sdk](https://github.com/tide-foundation/vendor-sdk), you can follow these simple steps to implement the "Tide Button" in your front end page.
-This Tide Button works similar to the login with google button (just a lot simpler for now).
+## Why should you use the Heimdall JS SDK?
+The Heimdall SDK is a tool that allows a website developer to interact and take advantage of the Tide Network's many capabilities.
+This includes providing unparalleled security for private key management, authentication, and user account recovery.

-## Key Generation
+## Vendor Key Generation
 You'll have to first create a secret key and sign the URL where you implement your Tide Button with EdDSA, luckily I created a JSFiddle so you don't have to do it yourself.
 Go to [this fiddle](https://jsfiddle.net/NotMyDog/vos0eLbq/1/) and change the ```yourYourSiteURL``` value to the URL where you will host the Tide Button (your login page).
 Click the "RUN" button on the top left and you'll see two values pop up in the console.
 Keep these for later.

 Keep in mind you don't need to store your site's private key for now, just the public key which is shown in the console.